Obsessive Compulsive Disorder (OCD)

 ⦁ Difficulty in attending work or social activities.

-⦁ If left untreated, OCD can lead to other severe mental health conditions, such as anxiety and panic attacks, and depression.
+⦁ If left untreated, OCD can lead to other severe mental health conditions, such as anxiety, panic attacks, and depression.

 Issues occurring with OCD: